jbilcke/lithium/README.md

 ## How it works

-Everytime your do actions, it will impact their profile, adding or removing a "weight" somewhere.
+Everytime your users do actions, this will impact the Profile, adding or removing a "weight" somewhere.
 That's why Fussy can fix profiles back.

 ## Installation